Dick Davey: Stanford associate head coach (2008–2012)

 On June 16, 2008, Davey came out of retirement to become associate head coach at Stanford under new head coach Johnny Dawkins.
 Davey joked that during his interview with Dawkins, "I gave him a list of reasons why he shouldn’t hire me, including my age and the fact that I couldn’t turn a computer on."

 Stanford finished the 2008–09 season with a 20–14 (6–12 Pac-10) record, with wins over ranked Arizona State and California teams and a third round 2009 College Basketball Invitational appearance.
 After two straight losing seasons, Stanford improved to 26–11 (10–8 Pac-12) with the 2012 NIT championship in 2011–12.
 Davey retired from Stanford after the NIT.

 Personal life

 Davey is married to Jeanne Davey.
-They have two children, including Mike Davey, a longtime basketball head coach at Saratoga High School.
+They have two children, Kimberly Davey, a former professional ballet dancer, and Mike Davey, a longtime basketball head coach at Saratoga High School.